ctrl-alt-d/fortunately/README.md

 The crazy game
 ==============

+Each player takes 3 cards and play it by turns:

 - P1: My broder in law asked to me about clean viruses from their laptop, I grabbed my antivirus pack and I went to help him.
 - P2: Unfortunately, my brother in laws runs **Windows Vista** and I was unable to install any of my antivirus in his box.
 - P3: Fortunately, I'm used to keep with me antivirus / operating system **Pivot Table** and I looked for best solutions.